lucia-gm/myReads/README.md

 # MyReads: A Book Tracking App

-This project is part of the Udacity Front-End Nanodegree.

 A template with static code is refactored using React, to add interactivity to the app.

 ![Preview](src/images/myReads.gif)

 ## Porject Overview
+The project is part of the Udacity Front-End Nanodegree and [here](https://github.com/udacity/reactnd-project-myreads-starter) is the starter code.
+A template with static code of the CSS and HTML markup that may be used is provided.
+I have added interactivity to the app by refactoring the static code in this template using React.

 A bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
 An API server and client library is provided and will be used to persist information as you interact with the application.